globulario/Globular/README.md

 * Identifiable: The service Id identified a running service on a given server with a given domain.
 The Id must be unique on the server, and must not change over time, or application that using it will stop working correctly.

-* Nameable: Because multiple instances of the same service must be able to run at the same time, in redundancy, instance must share the same service name.
+* Nameable: Multiple instances of the same service must be able to run at the same time, in redundancy, instance must share the same service name.

-* Version able: Because service interface can change overtime, application must be able to get access to specific service version.
+* Version able: Service interface can change overtime, application must be able to get access to specific service version.
 With version service functionality are not freeze in time.

 * Updateable: When many service instances are running it can be difficult and error prone to update them one by one.